 - Roll out the pie crust dough on a lightly floured surface to make sure it's even; then using the top of the ramekins, cut out 4 circles.
 Set aside.
 (You may have to roll out the dough twice)

-- In a large, nonstick saute pan add the chicken, vegetables, chicken broth, mustard and horseradish.
+- In a large, nonstick skillet add the chicken, vegetables, chicken broth, mustard and horseradish.
 Heat the mixture over medium-high heat until it starts to come to a boil.

 - Combine the cornstarch and cold water; then add it to the chicken and vegetables.
 Stir until the mixture is slightly thick and creamy.